18paulb/316Instructions/README.md

 1. Open this link in a new tab: https://codepen.io/18paulb/pen/abeOKgd

 ### Altering Name Heading
-2. On the left-hand box titled "HTML", go to the text that says "Hello {Name}".
+1. On the left-hand section titled "HTML", go to the text that says "Hello {Name}".
-3. Replace "{Name}" with your name
+2. Replace "{Name}" with your name

 -- Add picture of name being replaced

-4. Go to the middle box titled "CSS" and find the block of code that says
+3. Go to the middle section titled "CSS" and find the block of code that says
    ```
    .box {
     font-size: 10px;